dgopstein/clust.bin.pair/cran-comments.md

 * win-builder,  R 3.4.3

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-Found the following (possibly) invalid DOIs:
-  DOI: 10.1002/(SICI)1097-0258(19980715)17:13<1495::AID-SIM863
-    From: DESCRIPTION
-    Status: Not Found
-    Message: 404

-This is the result of a parsing bug in check_package_CRAN_incoming when the DOI has a '>' character